diazpablogon/FootballStatsML/README.md

 - Saves the raw HTML to `00_data/00a_raw/LaLiga_stats_raw.html`.
 - Parses several team-level tables by their FBref table IDs (standard, shooting, passing, defense, possession).
 - Cleans and saves each table as CSV in `00_data/00b_clean/LaLiga_stats_*.csv`.
+- Resolves paths from the project root so outputs do not end up inside `01_scripts/` even when the script is run from an IDE.
 - Designed to be modular so you can add more table IDs or swap in other leagues later.

 ## Installation